The Government of Rwanda is the lead sponsor of the Kigali Declaration and is providing political leadership on behalf of endemic countries.

 As the secretariat is accountable to the Uniting to Combat Neglected Tropical Diseases Board, the work of the secretariat in this critical area of work will be signed off by the Uniting to Combat Neglected Tropical Diseases Board.

 The Government of Rwanda felt strongly that we could not ignore the current context on COVID-19, and this needed to be reflected.
-However, we will review the contextual information about COVID-19 to ensure it is not excessive and that it has longevity.

 An online system is currently being developed whereby individual stakeholders will upload their expected commitments and in due course actual contributions.
 As part of this, we will create an online tracker which will log and track commitments.